Di0nigi/aml2025-group-08/PROBLEMSETTING.md

 ### Overview

 The objective of this project is to develop a graph-based yoga pose detection pipeline utilizing a **Graph Neural Network (GNN)** architecture.
-To achieve this, we propose integrating **GNN** layers to fine-tune a pre-trained **Transformer** model, leveraging a <CLS> token for accurate classification of graph-represented poses.
+To achieve this, we propose integrating **GNN** layers to fine-tune a pre-trained **Transformer** model, leveraging a **$<CLS>$** token for accurate classification of graph-represented poses.
 Our approach follows the **Mesh-Graphormer** architecture by incorporating **Graph Residual Blocks** into the attention mechanism of a pre-trained Transformer, such as **BERT**.
 The model will process two inputs: an image of a yoga pose and s stick-figure-like graph representation of the pose (encoded as positional embeddings), the output will be a classification of the detected yoga pose.

 ---